---

 -------------------------------

-If you have exceeded your subscription limits, here are some of the possible actions Acquia may take:
+If you have exceeded your subscription limits, the following possible actions can be taken:

-* In case of an extended usage spike that may be exceeding your current limits, you may be moved into an isolated Search cluster; [this may incur extra costs.
+* If an extended usage spike causes your current limits to exceed, you may be moved into an isolated Search cluster.
+[This may incur extra costs.
 Acquia may contact you to discuss this change](/node/57201#use-of-shared-resources).

 * Your account manager or Acquia Support may contact you with options to change your subscription.
-We offer multiple Acquia Search packages which vary in storage size, query limits, and number of documents allowed.
+Acquia offers multiple Acquia Search packages, which vary in storage size, query limits, and number of documents allowed.

 * You can review your monthly usage and work to reduce usage.